KhalidAlhoshan1/Portfolio/ReadME.md

 ## My Python Portfolio

-This repository contains some of my Python projects.
+This repository contains some of my Python projects and bootcamps.
 They range from simple practice programs to small applications I built while learning Python.

 ## Projects